dentarg/auth0-blog/_posts/2017-06-20-authenticating-android-apps-developed-with-kotlin.markdown

 </layout>
 ```

 > We would usually define labels and static texts in the `strings.xml` file.
-However, to simplify the tutorial, we will leave it defined in the layout file.
+However, to simplify the tutorial, we will leave them defined in the layout file.

 We had to change the main element on this file to `layout` to correctly define a `loggedIn` variable.
 This variable is used in this layout to hide the login button when the user is successfully identified.
 Its value will be managed (and bound) by the `MainActivity` class.